 What Is The Best Portable Sauna Tent?
 My Pick:

 Don’t believe every review you read on Amazon, especially if it’s glowing.
 However, you can learn a lot from the reviews if you’re looking for the best appliance or gadget.
-And I learned a lot about portable saunas, infrared heat, and EMFs in the Amazon comments.
+And I learned a lot about the benefits of infrared heat, portable saunas, and EMFs in the Amazon comments.

 I learned that people over 6’ in height and 200 pounds comfortably enjoyed this sauna.
 Some replaced the chair or sat on the floor to be comfortable, but they still liked their sauna tent and recommended it.